 This spurred her into majoring in the Constitution and US and World History, with a goal of teaching the real history, not the whitewash or re-written history that ‘progressives’ spout.
 Her support of Homeschooling was borne out of this.

-She was trained in various other MOS’s.
+She was trained in various other military occupational skills (MOS’s).
 Taking her combat Medic training, Maggie also went on to become a nurse.
 She taught CPR through the Armed Forces, and “American Heart Association.”
 She was a Brownie leader with GSA, and a cub scout den mother (BSA).
 She and her husband went on to become assistant Boy Scout leaders, and support “Order of the Arrow.”

 Maggie has hosted and co-hosted shows with Republic Radio International, Heritage Radio, Crusade Radio and TME.
 Her former show the “Concord Hour”- was what gave her the inspiration to Educate and Inspire people to remember their history, and to stand up for the Principles our Founding Fathers fought and even died for.